-In this Section, I take advantage of the empirical results described above to derive normative implications on how to optimally design parental leave policies.
+In this section, I take advantage of the empirical results described above to derive normative implications on how to optimally design parental leave policies.
 While estimating the welfare effects of these specific unemployment insurance reforms might have low external validity, it can be helpful to estimate the welfare effects of directional changes to different policy parameters while keeping the other relevant parameters fixed.

-I start by adapting the standard Baily-Chetty formula to the parental leave context, following Schmieder and Von Wachter (2016).
-I present a very simplified version of the model that allows thinking about the different roles of benefit level and benefit duration without offering job protection.
+I adapt the standard Baily-Chetty formula to the parental leave context, following Schmieder and Von Wachter (2016) and present a simplified version of the model that allows thinking about the different roles of benefit level and benefit duration without offering job protection.

 Setup The model centers on a worker who has a child at time t = 0.
 The model is set in continuous time and the horizon is assumed to last until time T. Each mother chooses how much time to spend on leave.
-While on leave she has a probability to returning to work of s_t at each point in time.
-The survival probability of remaining on leave at time t is given by $S_t = exp\left(-\int_0^t s_t dt\right)$.
-Returning to work implies a search cost $\psi_t(s_t)$.
-This cost can be interpreted in the standard way if we assume no job protection but also more broadly to include the cost of childcare, the value of home production or human capital depreciation.
+While on leave she has a probability to returning to work of $s_t$ at each point in time.
+The survival probability of remaining on leave at time t is given by $S_t = exp\left(-\int_0^t s_t dt\right)$ .
+Returning to work implies a search cost $\psi_t(s_t)$ .
+The cost can be interpreted in the standard way when job protection is not assumed but can more broadly include the leisure value of being on leave, the cost of childcare or human capital depreciation.